-- 7.4 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to:

-- 1. install, maintain and remove enclosure areas for the removal of licensed asbestos

-- 2. install, maintain and remove work areas and transit routes

-- 3. install and remove hygiene facilities

-- 4. install, maintain, run and remove airlocks, bag locks and negative pressure units

-- 5. read voltmeters and pressure gauges

-- 6. position clear viewing panels

-- 7. damp down, clean, clear, seal and remove deposits or dust containing asbestos

-- 8. use inspection equipment

-- 9. conduct enclosure integrity tests

-- 10. use hand tools, power tools and equipment

-- 11. work at height

-- 12. use access equipment.
+- 7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - 1. follow the organisational quality requirements - 2. prepare, install, maintain, dismantle and remove enclosure areas for the removal of licensed asbestos - 3. install, maintain, dismantle and remove work areas - 4. prepare and maintain all areas affected by the work activity - 5. install, use, maintain and remove hygiene facilities which may include modular units - 6. install, maintain, use and remove airlocks, bag locks, negative pressure units, vacuum cleaners and ancillary equipment - 7. read pressure gauges and other monitoring devices - 8. correctly position clear viewing panels and CCTV cameras - 9. damp down, clean, clear, seal and remove deposits or dust containing asbestos - 10. use inspection and testing equipment - 11. conduct enclosure integrity and smoke tests - 12. understand the implications of working with and around services including electrical, gas and water - 13. recognise and determine when specialist skills and knowledge are required and then report accordingly - 14. determine specific requirements for structures and areas of special interest, traditional build (pre 1919) and historical significance - 15. work with, around and in close proximity to plant and machinery - 16. comply with asbestos control measures - 17. use specified hand tools, portable power tools and equipment - 18. work at height - 19. work in confined spaces - 20. use access equipment.

-The candidate describes how to apply safe work practices and follow organisational procedures in relation to the following:
+The learner describes how to apply safe work practices and follow organisational procedures in relation to the listed activities.